Introduction to reinforcement learning (RL).

 Canvas

 Canvas will be the main platform for handling homework assignments and discussions.
 All announcements (including Assignments when they are created) will be made through Canvas, so make sure you turn on system notification emails.
-For students who registered later than Jan 10: please contact the TAs to be added to Canvas.
+For students who registered after Jan 12: please contact the TAs to be added to Canvas.

 TAs & Office Hours

-The-Anh Vu-Le and Rohan Deb.
+Jiayi Huang and Hanyang Chen.
 See Canvas announcement for OH.

 Textbook